branislavjuhaas/brancheys/README.md

 While not polished or advanced, this project represents an important first step in my programming journey.

+> **Note:** This project has been modified slightly to make it hostable.
+You can find the original, unmodified version in the [`original` branch](https://github.com/branislavjuhaas/brancheys/tree/original).

 ## About This Project

 This website was a learning exercise to understand the basics of HTML, CSS, and JavaScript.
 The concept was a small software company with a mission to make programming accessible and to develop for classic platforms like MS-DOS.